 In the world of sports, testosterone is considered a performance-enhancing drug.
 Too much testosterone is actually a performance-diminishing drug as the side effects of supraphysiological levels and the consequent disruption in androgen levels has a negative impact on health.

 Optimising your androgen levels is about understanding the role and function of testosterone in male health.
 Your optimal androgen levels are particular to you, we will work with you to find those levels.

-We do not judge people, that is not our role and nor is it our nature.
-We’ve all made mistakes, it’s part of being human and it’s partly how we learn.
-My mum says that it’s the ONLY way I learn, a bit rude, but she is my mum!
-I only ask that you respect the fact that the ethos of our clinic is prevention and optimised health.
-Past indiscretions are not my concern.
-Increasing awareness and adding legitimacy to the medical condition that is male hypogonadism needs to be respected.
-There must be no association between TRT and androgenic anabolic steroids.
+We do not judge people at The Men’s Health Clinic, that is not our role and nor is it our nature.
+Past indiscretions are not our concern, we’ve all made mistakes as it’s part of being human and usually how we learn.
+We only ask that you respect the fact that we are a registered and regulated medical clinic, and the ethos of our clinic is prevention and optimised health.
+Increasing awareness and adding legitimacy to male hypogonadism as a medical condition needs to be respected, there can therefore be NO association between TRT and androgenic anabolic steroid use.

-You are not window shopping for TRT.
-This is your health, it should be treated with respect and whilst the onus is on you to take responsibility for it, I am here with 20+ years of medical experience to help you with your journey.
+This is your health, which should be treated with respect.
+Whilst the onus is on you to take responsibility for it, we are here with 20+ years of medical experience to help you with your journey.

 It stands to reason that if your androgen levels have been ‘optimised’, you shouldn’t have any negative side effects.
 The goal of TRT is restoring and optimising your androgen levels so that you feel ‘normal’.
 If you have a true deficiency and need TRT, we can hopefully get you pretty close to The Perfect TRT Protocol.

 “Perfection is not attainable, but if we chase perfection, we can catch excellence.” – Vince Lombardi.